InfraBlockchain/infra-did-js/README_SS58.md

 vc.addType('VerifiableCredential')
 vc.addType('VaccinationCredential')

-// Different ways than Verifiable Credential vc.setSchema(schema.toBBSSchema()) // Use toBBSSchema for schema,
+// Different parts than normal Verifiable Credential vc.setSchema(schema.toBBSSchema()) // Use toBBSSchema for schema,
 // Use setSubject because BBSPlusPresentation does not allow arrays. vc.setSubject({